billHinderman/steph-jekyll/faq.md

 ### Are the sessions confidential?

 All information shared in sessions are kept completely confidential.
 Only incidents of health and safety are when confidentiality cannot be maintained.
 This is to keep you and those around you safe.
 Our office is compliant with HIPAA rules and regulations.
+You can read our privacy policy here.
+ADD HYPERLINK TO PDF OF PRIVACY POLICY

 ### Do you offer free consultations?